diffblue/gitlab/doc/development/foreign_keys.md

 end
 ```

-Here you need to add a foreign key on column `posts.user_id`.
+Add a foreign key here on column `posts.user_id`.
 This ensures
 that data consistency is enforced on database level.
 Foreign keys also mean that
 the database can very quickly remove associated data (for example, when removing a
 user), instead of Rails having to do this.